-- The Michigan Medical Marihuana Act does not protect users, caregivers or the owners of properties on which the medical use of marihuana is occurring from Federal prosecution, or from having their property seized by Federal authorities under the Federal Controlled Substances Act.
+- The Michigan Medical Marijuana Act does not protect users, caregivers or the owners of properties on which the medical use of marijuana is occurring from Federal prosecution, or from having their property seized by Federal authorities under the Federal Controlled Substances Act.

 - The following requirements for a registered primary caregiver shall apply:

-- The medical use of marihuana shall comply at all times and in all circumstances with the Michigan Medical Marihuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time;
+- The medical use of marijuana shall comply at all times and in all circumstances with the Michigan Medical Marijuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time;

-- A registered primary caregiver must be located outside of a one-thousand (1,000)-foot radius from any school, including child care or day care facility, to insure community compliance with Federal “Drug-Free School Zone” requirements;
+- A registered primary caregiver must be located outside of a one thousand (1,000)-foot radius from any school, including child care or day care facility, to ensure community compliance with Federal “Drug-Free School Zone” requirements;

 - Not more than one (1) primary caregiver shall be permitted to service qualifying patients on a parcel;

-- Not more than five (5) qualifying patients shall be assisted with the medical use of marihuana within any given calendar week;
+- Not more than five (5) qualifying patients shall be assisted with the medical use of marijuana within any given calendar week;

 - If a room with windows is utilized as a growing location, any lighting methods that exceed usual residential periods between the hours of 11pm to 7am shall employ shielding methods, without alteration to the exterior of the residence, to prevent ambient light spillage that may create a distraction for adjacent residential properties; and

-Landlords can control the use of their property in Grand Rapids by caregivers by enabling or not enabling the use of the property for a home-based occupation—or, more specifically, a Class B occupation.
-The application of the restriction on home-based occupations would need to be applied equally for all units at a property, not just enforced on caregivers.
-If you choose to allow a caregiver to operate out of your property, you may want to dig deeper into the restrictions above and establish criteria, rules, regulations, etc. that mirror the City’s intent within the Code.
-This could be done simply by referencing the code and providing the caregiver with a copy of the Code.
-At the very least, you are going to need to verify that the caregiver has the proper credentials under State Law and the local Code.
+If you choose to allow a caregiver to operate out of your property, you may want to dig deeper into the restrictions above and establish criteria, rules, regulations, etc. that mirror the City’s intent within the code.
+This could be done simply by referencing the code and providing the caregiver with a copy of the code.
+At the very least, you will need to verify that the caregiver has the proper credentials under State Law and the local code.

-- Decide in advance if you will allow a home occupation or home business to operate in your units.
-If you do, establish lease terms and conditions, property rules and regulations based upon State and local laws regarding the operation of home based occupations/businesses and medical marijuana.
+- Decide if you will allow the selling of medical marijuana.
+If you do, establish lease terms and conditions, property rules and regulations based upon State and local laws regarding the operation of home-based occupations/businesses and medical marijuana.